 Trends

-If an individual has a satisfying experience, they are more likely to become or remain my customer.
-Conversely, a disappointing customer experience can lead a customer or prospect to turn to the competition.
+< Back to the blogIf an individual has a satisfying experience, they are more likely to become or remain my customer.
+Conversely, a disappointing customer experience can lead a client or prospect to turn to competitors.

 Customer relationship performance directly impacts the company's results.
 To increase profits, customer service can leverage two levers: increasing the number of customers and aiding in their loyalty.